plumvillage/newsletter/src/en/articles/mick-mc-evoy--happy-farmers-change-the-world.md

 The farm continues to grow and flourish in beautiful and unexpected ways.
 Since the farm began, we produce an average of around 8,000 kilograms of organic produce each year, worth approximately €30,000.

 Every year the Upper Hamlet farm hosts about 500 children during the Summer Family Retreat.
-During Plum Village's annual Wake Up Earth Retreat, about 500 young adults get to get their hands mindfully dirty on the farm.
+During Plum Village’s annual Wake Up Earth Retreat, about 500 young adults get to get their hands mindfully dirty on the farm.
 We started to offer Happy Farm Experience Weeks in 2018.

 ***Lower Hamlet***